looker-open-source/sdk-codegen/README.md

 For your own source code repositories, be sure to configure your version control system to ignore your configuration `.ini` file so it doesn't accidentally get checked in somewhere unauthorized people can see it.

-To simplify configuration tasks (and to help ensure you *never* commit your credentials into a source code repository) future SDKs provided by Looker will use a configuration file to save/retrieve their API configuration settings, so no credentials end up being stored in the source code.
+To simplify configuration tasks (and to help ensure you *never* commit your credentials into a source code repository) the SDKs provided by Looker use a configuration file to save/retrieve their API configuration settings, so no credentials should end up being stored in the source code.

 ### Using the yarn/node-based generator

 If you don't have `yarn` installed already, you'll need to [install](https://yarnpkg.com/en/docs/install) it.

 After yarn is installed, just run `yarn` from your terminal window/command line, and it will download or update all the packages required to run the code generator.
-You can look at [package.json](package.json) to see what resources are required to run the code generator.
+If you are curious, you can look at [package.json](package.json) to see what resources are required to run the code generator.

 Run the generator with the command: